openNDS/openNDS/docs/source/faq.rst

  * Data volume and data rate quotas can be set globally in the config file.
  * The global values can be overridden on a client by client basis as required, either by FAS or BinAuth.
  * If a client exceeds their volume quota they will be deauthenticated.
- * If a client exceeds their rate quota, they will be temporarily blocked to ensure their average rate stays below the rate quota value.
-This allows clients to burst at a higher rate for shot intervals, improving performance, but prevents them from hogging bandwidth.
+ * If a client exceeds their rate quota, they will be packet rate limited to ensure their average rate stays below the rate quota value.
+This allows clients to burst at a higher rate for short intervals, improving performance, but prevents them from hogging bandwidth.

 Can I use Traffic Shaping with openNDS?
 ***************************************